johno/johnotander.github.io/_posts/2014-03-11-getting-started-with-ember-generators.md

 ---
 layout: post
+title: Getting Started with Ember JS Generators
+summary: A brief introduction to Yeoman, Grunt, and Bower for the Rails developer.
+category: Ember
 ---

 I was intrigued by the notion of this client-side framework trend, and felt like Ember might be a good fit.
 The documentation is great, their website is easy on the eyes, and it seemed to be a _very_ opinionated framework.
 Coming from a Rails background, it sounded familiar.
 So, I decided to give it a try.